-(2016); Calculations by CSRA RC
+(2022); Calculations by CSRA RC

 Consistent with trends in the state and national economies, CSRA counties made a gradual structural shift away from their traditional manufacturing and industrial base toward a more service-based economy during the past two decades.
-Region-wide, the number of manufacturing jobs between 1990 and 2012 has declined from 29,780 to 15,221 (Figure E-6).
-However, from 2012-2016, the region saw a slight incline in manufacturing from 14,150 to 15,221.
-With the exception of Columbia County, all CSRA jurisdictions have lost manufacturing employment.
+Region-wide, the number of manufacturing jobs continues to decline in the CSRA.